Church & Community Care

 A church that serves the vulnerable.

-A church that reflects the love of Jesus.
+A church that reflects the kindness of Jesus.

 How you can support church and community care